ibalampanis/sustainable-living/guide.md

 Fact: While living off the grid is one option for sustainable living, it is not the only one.
 Sustainable living can be achieved in many ways, such as reducing energy consumption, using public transportation, or buying locally-sourced products.
-(The Top 5 Myths About Sustainable Living," MindBodyGreen, 2019)
+(The Top 5 Myths About Sustainable Living, MindBodyGreen, 2019)

 ---